collegeconnect/CollegeConnect/README.md

 ### Timetable
 This feature allows the user to store their timetable in an ingenious and orderly fashion.
 It also indicates the current ongoing class.
 It requires the user to enter the class details consisting of subject name, start time, end time and the room number.
-We're constantly working on to make this feature more interative and seamless.
+We're constantly working on to make this feature more interactive and seamless.

 <img src = "/Images/timetable_light.PNG" width="235" height="500"/>

 ### Tools
  * _Room Locator_ <br>
 The room locator tab implements the room locator build by the DSC BVP team.
-Currently it only works for BVCOE, New Delhi but we plan to expand it using the help of wide network of DSCs present all over India
+Currently, it only works for BVCOE, New Delhi but we plan to expand it using the help of a wide network of DSCs present all over India
  * _Upcoming Events_ <br>
 It shows the upcoming events around you and their details along with an option to register from within the application.
  * _Project Collaboration_ <br>
-This tools help to procreate a platform where different developers can come and work together on any projects.
+This tool help to procreate a platform where different developers can come and work together on any projects.
 Just list your project and get collaborators.
 This feature is currently under development.

 <img src = "/Images/tools_light.PNG" width="235" height="500"/>